Hoos Doing What

 If you’re on any sort of social media, you’ve likely seen the hashtag #MeToo posted by someone you know.
 The number of people who have posted, tagged, and tweeted the phrase has been staggering, and with this comes the shocking realization that so many people face harassment and assault.
 Because we live in a culture where sexual assault is not often treated seriously, and people who

 As a society, we love to follow the trail of a murder case or missing persons case with close attention as the media sensationalizes the events (some more than others).
 However, when such a horrific mystery happens so close to home, the feelings change.

 November 03, 2017

 I wanted to find out why the University Salsa Club opted for an all-female dance premiering at its upcoming Salsa Showcase.
-I sat down with Claire Poumerol and Jaqui Arechiga to ask them and to explore how Salsa Club balances the sensuality of dance with consent and safety, and how it promotes body positivity and confidence.
+I sat down with current students, Claire and Jaqui, to explore how Salsa Club balances the sensuality of dance with consent and safety, and how it promotes body positivity and confidence.
 The University Salsa Club is a student-run contracted independent organization at UVA in Charlottesville, VA.